-- 1 ENDORSES the Terms of Reference for the Joondalup Performing Arts and Cultural Facility Steering Committee as: - To provide advice and make recommendations to Council on: - The architectural design elements to be incorporated into the Joondalup Performing Arts and Cultural Facility; - The core components to be included in the Joondalup Performing Arts and Cultural Facility; - The capacity of the design features to be included in the Joondalup Performing Arts and Cultural Facility; - The options for the ongoing management and utilisation of the Joondalup Performing Arts and Cultural Facility. - The authority to form a reference or working group (as deemed appropriate) to assist with the implementation of the required tasks;
+- 1 ENDORSES the Terms of Reference for the Joondalup Performing Arts and Cultural Facility Steering Committee as: - To provide advice and make recommendations to Council on: - The architectural design elements to be incorporated into the Joondalup Performing Arts and Cultural Facility; - The core components to be included in the Joondalup Performing Arts and Cultural Facility; - The capacity of the design features to be included in the Joondalup Performing Arts and Cultural Facility;

-- 2 ENDORSES the appointment of the following persons to the Joondalup Performing Arts and Cultural Facility Steering Committee: - Up to three Elected Members (to include at least one North Central Ward Councillor); - Professor Kerry Cox, Vice-Chancellor, Edith Cowan University (or nominee); - Ms Sue Slavin, Managing Director, West Coast Institute of Training (or nominee); - Superintendent Craig Donaldson, Principal, WA Police Academy (or nominee); - Representative of the Director General from the Department of Culture and Arts; - The City of Joondalup Chief Executive Officer (or nominee); - A maximum of two external individual/s with specialist expertise; - Two representatives of community arts groups located within the City of Joondalup; and - All nominees from Edith Cowan University, West Coast Institute of Training, Department of Culture and Arts and the City of Joondalup to be equivalent to the City of Joondalup Director position.
+- The options for the ongoing management and utilisation of the Joondalup Performing Arts and Cultural Facility. - The authority to form a reference or working group (as deemed appropriate) to assist with the implementation of the required tasks; - 2 BY AN ABSOLUTE MAJORITY, ENDORSES the appointment of the following persons to the Joondalup Performing Arts and Cultural Facility Steering Committee: - Up to three Elected Members (to include at least one North Ward Councillor); - Professor Kerry Cox, Vice-Chancellor, Edith Cowan University (or nominee); - Ms Sue Slavin, Managing Director, West Coast Institute of Training (or nominee); - Superintendent Craig Donaldson, Principal, WA Police Academy (or nominee); - Representative of the Director General from the Department of Culture and Arts; - The City of Joondalup Chief Executive Officer (or nominee); - A maximum of two external individual/s with specialist expertise; - Two representatives of community arts groups located within the City of Joondalup; and - All nominees from Edith Cowan University, West Coast Institute of Training, Department of Culture and Arts and the City of Joondalup to be equivalent to the City of Joondalup Director position. - 3 Authorises the Chief Executive Officer to submit nominees for endorsement by the Council for the two external individuals with specialist expertise and two community representatives as outlined in Part 2.